Quantum-enhanced neural networks in the neural tangent kernel framework: Numerical experiment

 That is, in total, the qcNN is a compact machine learning model compared to the other two.
 Nonetheless, qcNN achieves the best performance for all cases in the number of qubits and in both training and test dataset, as shown in Fig.~\ref{FIG_reg_qdata}.
 This is mainly thanks to the ``inductive bias" \cite{NEURIPS2021_69adc1e1}, meaning that qcNN model has an inherent advantage of having the quantum data itself as input.
 This bias is also given to the qNN model, but this model fails to approximate the training and test data when the number of qubits increases; this is presumably because the model does not have a sufficient expressibility power for representing the target function in the Hilbert space.
 However, even if the qNN model would have such power, it still suffers from several difficulties in the learning process such as the barren plateau issue and the issue of increasing number of measurement.
 It is also notable that both qcNN and qNN show almost the same performance for the training and test dataset, meaning that they do not overfit at all to the target data, while the performance of cNN model becomes worse for the test data.
 This difference might be because the quantum models can access to the data quantum state; this is indeed an inductive bias which may be effectively used for having a good generalization capability as suggested in \cite{NEURIPS2021_69adc1e1}.

 {\bf Result of the classification task.} The resulting performance of the classification task is shown in Fig.~\ref{FIG_class_qdata} which plots the value of Accuracy depending on the number of qubits, $n$.
 We perform five trials of experiments and compute the mean and the standard deviation of Accuracy.
 In this task, we observed a similar performance trend as that for the regression task, where qcNN shows the best performance for all $n$ presumably due to the same reason discussed above; that is, the inductive bias in qcNN model and the lack of expressibility of qNN.
+In addition to the two class classification task, we also executed the multiclass classification task with the same type of data and models, and observed a similar performance trend (found in Appendix~\ref{appendix:exp_qdata_mclass}).
 Just for reference, we also plot Accuracy of qcNN for the case of $N_{\rm ite}=3000$ and $n_0=3000$, indicated by `qcNN(tuned)' in Fig.~\ref{FIG_class_qdata} (recall that Accuracies of the other three are obtained when $N_{\rm ite}=1000$ and $n_0=1000$).
 This means that the performance of qcNN model can be improved via modifying purely classical part.

 {\bf Effect of shot noise.} Finally, we study how the regression/classification performance of the qcNN model would change with respect to the number of shots (measurements); recall that the previous numerical simulations shown in Figs.~8 and 9 use the statevector simulator, meaning that the number of shots is infinite.
 The problem settings, including the type of dataset and the learning model, are the same as those studied in the previous subsections.
 The result is summarized in Fig.~\ref{FIG_qdata_shot}, showing (a) the RMSE for the regression task and (b) the Accuracy for the classification task.
 In both cases, we examined different number of qubits $n$, where the number of layers of cNN part is 1; but we also examined the 2-layers cNN only for the case of $n=5$, where the width of the 1st and 2nd layers are $n_0=n_1=10^3$.